Log alerts in Azure Monitor

 Metric measurement alert rules

-- Metric measurement alert rules create an alert for each object in a query with a value that exceeds a specified threshold.
+Metric measurement alert rules create an alert for each object in a query with a value that exceeds a specified threshold and specified trigger condition.
+Unlike Number of results alert rules, Metric measurement alert rules work when analytics result provides a time series.
 They have the following distinct differences from Number of results alert rules.

 Group Field: A record with an aggregated value is created for each instance of this field, and an alert can be generated for each.
-For example, if you wanted to generate an alert for each computer, you would use by Computer
+For example, if you wanted to generate an alert for each computer, you would use by Computer.
+In case, there are multiple group fields specified in alert query, user can specify which field to be used to sort results by using the Aggregate On (metricColumn) parameter

 Interval: Defines the time interval over which the data is aggregated.
 For example, if you specified five minutes, a record would be created for each instance of the group field aggregated at 5-minute intervals over the time period specified for the alert.

 Bin function must be used in query to specify interval.
 As bin() can result in unequal time intervals - Alert will automatically convert bin command to bin_at command with appropriate time at runtime, to ensure results with a fixed point.
-Metric measurement type of log alert is designed to work with queries having singular bin() command
+Metric measurement type of log alert is designed to work with queries having up to three instances of bin() command

 Threshold: The threshold for Metric measurement alert rules is defined by an aggregate value and a number of breaches.
 If any data point in the log search exceeds this value, it's considered a breach.
 If the number of breaches in for any object in the results exceeds the specified value, then an alert is created for that object.